Saturday, June 25, 2011

 Review

 Unlike many other science fiction movies, MEN IN BLACK is intelligent in its story and hilarious.
 The film is full of wit and is similar to Ghostbusters.
 Barry Sonnefeld has directed a comic book adaptation that no other filmmaker has ever done.
 MEN IN BLACK has all the aspects, including the terrific action scenes, Rick Baker's alien makeup designs and splendid visuals.
 I liked the acting pair of Tommy Lee Jones and Will Smith.
 Their performances solidify the movie with perfect chemistry.
 The music score by Danny Elfman is fascinating and fits the tone of the feature.
 The funny scenes include when Agent K delivers a squid baby from the wife of a taxi driver.
-Another funny bit is a quote, "Oh, I'm sorry.
+Another amusing bit is a quote, "Oh, I'm sorry.
 Was that your auntie?
 Then that must be your uncle over there!" said K after he squished a bug that ticks off that giant cockroach.

 It has been a flesh-dropping, slimy action-comedy movie made exclusively for the entire sci-fi geek community.
 BREAKING NEWS!!
 I just announced that the third Men in Black film is now in cinemas in 2D and 3D.
 And it features new actors like Josh Brolin and Jermaine Clement.